ppy/osu-wiki/news/2025/2025-10-03-osu-t-shirts-and-a-hoodie.md

 [![](/wiki/shared/news/2025-10-03-osu-t-shirts-and-a-hoodie/multimode_hoodie.jpg)](https://osu.ppy.sh/store/products/1575)

-The next osu!(lazer) update is going to be a big one, and that's clearly because [peppy](https://osu.ppy.sh/users/2) has been developing the game while wearing this.
+The next osu!(lazer) update is going to be a big one, and that's clearly because ::peppy::{ user-id=2 } has been developing the game while wearing this.

 [![](/wiki/shared/news/2025-10-03-osu-t-shirts-and-a-hoodie/multimode_peppy.jpg)](https://osu.ppy.sh/store/products/1575)